 What "Daysailer Under 25 Feet" Actually Spans

 The category is broader than the all-monohull lineup most roundups present.
-Three distinct hull approaches solve the same problem in different ways:
+Three distinct approaches solve the same problem in different ways:

 - Modern sportboats — J/70, Melges 14, modern Marlow-Hunter and Catalina designs.
-Lighter, faster, planing or near-planing, carbon-rigged at the top end.
+Lighter, faster, planing or near-planing, and carbon-rigged at the top end.

 The Benchmark: Rhodes 19